urosolia/urosolia.github.io/_posts/2021-8-6-MPC Part II.markdown

 {: style="text-align: justify"}

 ## Computing the Control Action
 We have discussed how to leverage historical data to construct the terminal components.
 Now let's see how these quantities can be used to compute control actions.
 Finding an explicit expression for the safe set and value function approximation may be challenging and computationally expensive.
-However, it turns out that an explicit expression is not needed and we can let the optimizer compute simultaneously the terminal components and the optimal control action.
+However, it turns out that an explicit expression is not needed and we can defined an optimization problem that simultaneously computes the terminal components and the optimal control action.
 In particular, in the optimization problem we can use a sequence of multipliers $$\lambda_k^i$$ that are associated with each data tuple $$(x_k^i, J_k^i)$$ and are used to represent the safe set $$\mathcal{SS}^{j-1}$$ and the value function approximation $$V^{j-1}$$, as shown in the following figure.
 {: style="text-align: justify"}
 <p align="center">
 	<img src="/images/blog/mpc_II/LMPC_opt.png" width="800" />